maxhaase/ai_swarm/README.md

 ## Running Swarm

-Start by instantiating a Swarm client (which internally just instantiates an `OpenAI` client).
+Start by instantiating a Swarm client (which internally just instantiates a client based on `OpenAI`).

 ```python
 from swarm import Swarm